 Winter Trips – Over the last several years about 70% of our scheduled pelagic trips from January to March have made it offshore.
 About 35% of these trips went on the Sunday weather date.
-In the case of extremely bad weather (like a northeaster or strong cold front) a trip may be canceled the day before.
+In the case of extremely bad weather (like a northeaster or strong cold front) a trip may be cancelled the day before.
 You may call (252) 986-1363 the Friday before a trip to check on trip status.
 If there is no message to indicate the trip has been canceled or postponed until Sunday, you should plan to show up as scheduled on Saturday morning.
 Experience has taught us that weather forecasts are often unreliable, particularly 24 hours prior to a departure, so the final decision about whether or not to go will usually be made by the boat captain the morning of the trip.

 When it comes to getting the most out of a pelagic trip, two words come to mind: preparation and participation.
 Time and time again, we find that those birders who have done their “homework” before heading out, and those who take an active role in scanning and calling out birds that they spot, are the folks that see the often tough birds on these trips: the high, distant tropicbirds, the fast moving rare gadfly petrels, and the rapidly disappearing skuas.

 In order for us to have a good pelagic trip, we need active participants.
-Three to six leaders cannot always spot all of the birds, even if they’re constantly looking in different directions.
+Even three to six leaders cannot always spot all of the birds, even if they’re constantly looking in different directions.
 Participants ask questions, and that takes our attention from the sea.
 But that’s good, as we like to answer questions.
 But, if no one else is paying attention to the ocean, a Bermuda Petrel could fly down the side of the boat and be missed, particularly on a day that is windy and rough.
 When customers are looking, we see more birds and more people see the birds.

 As for questions, again don’t be bashful.
 Lots of people never ask us about the rare gadfly petrels until after we have actually seen one, and then they aren’t sure what they saw because they didn’t know what to look for beforehand.
 Some of this knowledge isn’t in the books, but we have it.
 Ask us for it.
 People also often spend a lot of time puzzling over Wilson’s Storm-Petrels (and in doing so, miss other birds), because they are unaware how different a Leach’s or Band-rumped will look when we finally run across one.
 If you are puzzled by these birds, as we all were at one time or another, ask us what to look for, and we will do our best to explain it to you.
 On the other hand, it pays to study each species carefully to get a feel for it, so that you know something different when you see it.